DavidShears/LogParser/README.md

 9. ~~Add option to upload log to webapp & option to download from browser as well as / instead of email.~~ - Basic upload & download logic added
 10. ~~Add exclude Internal/Blocked logic from webapp back into commandline app~~ yargs implemented to allow various combinations of arguments.
 11. ~~Test for workbook lock earlier in the process, avoid running the whole script and then losing the output at the end.~~ - Logic added to both commandline and webapp to handle.
+12. Implement system for multi-user environment.
+Need to handle multiple log files and multiple output files, primarily for web browser mode.